 Why does it happen?

 Clots in the brain can happen in different ways, and doctors look for risk factors like high blood pressure, heart problems or smoking.
-They will talk to you about your health and give you the treatment and advice you need.
+They'll talk to you about your health and give you the treatment and advice you need.
 Read more about risk factors for TIA.

 Will I have a stroke?